We hope this resource list will be helpful, but it is not complete by no means. Please let us know If you know of a service we should add.

-Buddy Baseball – www.buddybaseball.org (813)416-5742; A non-competitive recreational league serving the Tampa Bay community for boys and girls ages 8 to 22 with special needs.
+- Buddy Baseball – buddybaseball.org; (813)416-5742; A non-competitive recreational league serving the Tampa Bay community for boys and girls ages 8 to 22 with special needs.
 Each player is paired with a buddy to assist the player as needed on the field and in the dugout.

-ME & U Abilities Academy - www.meanduabilitiesacademy.com – (727)643-8794.
-Join Tina Tallman as she builds a community based children’s fitness academy to help all children become fit through music, dance, and laughter. www.meandusfitnessacademy.com.
+- ME & U Abilities Academy - meanduabilitiesacademy.com – (727)643-8794.
+Join Tina Tallman as she builds a community-based children’s fitness academy to help all children become fit through music, dance, and laughter. www.meandusfitnessacademy.com.

-Integrated Genetics - https://www.integratedgenetics.com/ ; Labcorp offers a continuum of care in reproductive genetic testing from screening to diagnosis, and hereditary cancer testing services.
-Whether you are a patient or a healthcare provider, the broad reach of our specialty testing capabilities.
+- Integrated Genetics - https://www.integratedgenetics.com/ - Offers a continuum of care in reproductive genetic testing from screening to diagnosis testing services.

 GOVERNMENT AGENCIES FOR DISABILITY SERVICES